Member of the European Circular Plastic Alliance

 Our Approach

-What makes Plastic Extinction distinct is its ability to connect mindset, material and model.
+What makes Project Plastic Extinction distinct is its ability to connect mindset, material and model.

 We do not look at plastic only as a pollution issue.
 We look at it as a systems issue influenced by design choices, human behaviour, infrastructure, incentives and cross-sector responsibility.
 Our work combines strategic thinking with grounded action to help stakeholders understand the challenge more deeply, align on practical goals and activate circular solutions that work in real contexts.